microsoft/CsWinRT/docs/hosting.md

       1. Acme.Controls.dll
       1. Acme.Server.dll
       1. Acme.dll
-1. __Host Name__ (if renamed from winrt.host.dll)
+1. __Host Name__ (if renamed from WinRT.Host.dll)
-   1. Gets the host's file name via GetModuleFileName, short-circuits for "winrt.host.dll"
+   1. Gets the host's file name via GetModuleFileName, short-circuits for "WinRT.Host.dll"
    1. Probes successive dot-separated substrings of the host file name, with a ".Server" suffix.
 The host name itself is skipped in the search.
    1. If the host name is "Acme.Controls.Widget.Host.dll", the following files are probed:
       1. Acme.Controls.Widget.Host.Server.dll